-Understanding course enrolment terms
+Understanding course enrolment terminology

 The following information will allow you to be better prepared to enrol in your courses.
 You may also want to see an enrolment tutorial, under the Enroll application.